vijendrasaini/vijendrasaini/README.md

 ### 😀 How can I connect with you?
 You can email me through <a href="mailto: venusbumi2@gmail.com">Gmail</a> or you can chat with me on [Twitter](https://twitter.com/vanzasetia).
 You can talk to me about coding in general or other things that you want me to know about.

-I also has joined the [Frontend Mentor Slack Community](https://frontendmentor.slack.com), you can talk with me there too.
+I also has joined the [Frontend Mentor Slack Community](https://frontendmentor.slack.com), you can chat with me there too.

 <p align="left">
   <a href="mailto:venusbumi2@gmail.com" target="_blank"><img src="./images/gmail.png" alt="You can contact me through email." width="auto" height="60px"></a> &nbsp;